Market monetarism

-In December 2012, Mark Carney, governor of the Bank of Canada and later governor of the Bank of England, suggested adopting a nominal GDP level target (NGDP-LT).
-This would also have the advantage that during bad times people could trust on the interest rates staying low long enough, even though the inflation would exceed the old target.
-Therefore, the low interest rates would be more effective.

-According to Carney, the NGDP level is in many ways superior to the unemployment rate.
-It makes the central bank repair its old mistakes.
-This history-dependence is most advantageous during times of low interest rates by making monetary policy more credible and easier to understand.
+Market monetarism is a school of macroeconomics that advocates that central banks use a nominal GDP level target instead of inflation, unemployment, or other measures of economic activity, with the goal of mitigating demand shocks such as those experienced during the 2008 financial crisis and the 2021–2023 inflation surge.
+Market monetarists criticize the fallacy that low interest rates always correspond to easy money.
+Market monetarists are sceptical about fiscal stimulus, noting that it is usually offset by monetary policy.

+Distinctive features

+Market monetarists prefer to target the market forecast of future nominal income due to their twin beliefs that rational expectations are crucial to policy, and that markets react instantly to changes in their expectations about future policy, without the "long and variable lags" postulated by Milton Friedman.
+In contrast to traditional monetarists, market monetarists do not believe that money supply or commodity prices such as gold are the optimal guide to intervention.
+Market monetarists also reject the New Keynesian focus on interest rates as the primary instrument of monetary policy.

 Rules-based policies

 Market monetarists generally support a "rules-based" policy that they believe would increase economic stability.
-In particular, they criticize some tools of monetary policy, such as quantitative easing, for being too discretionary.
 Market monetarists advocate that the central bank clearly express an NGDP target (such as 5–6 percent annual NGDP growth in ordinary times) and for the central bank to use its policy tools to adjust NGDP until NGDP futures markets predict that the target will be achieved.

 Alternatively, the central bank could let markets do the work.
 The bank would offer to buy and sell NGDP futures contracts at a price that would change at the same rate as the NGDP target.
 Investors would initiate trades as long as they saw profit opportunities from NGDP growth above (or below) the target.
 The money supply and interest rates would adjust to the point where markets expected NGDP to reach the target.
 These "open market operation"s (OMOs) would automatically tighten or loosen the money supply and raise or lower interest rates.
 The bank's role is purely passive, buying or selling the contracts.
 This would partially or completely replace other bank's use of interest rates, quantitative easing, etc., to intervene in the economy.
 Brad DeLong objects to this approach, writing, "The Federal Reserve would then become truly the lender of not just last but first resort."
 Bill Woolsey offers several alternatives for the structure of such a futures market, suggesting an approach in which the Fed maintains a fixed price for the futures contract, hedging any resulting short or long position by conducting OMOs to match its net position and using other traditional techniques such as changing reserve requirements.
 He further recommends that private parties collateralize their positions using only securities such as treasury bills to prevent perverse effects from adjustments to margin accounts as the market moves.